mmouhasylla/human-action-recognition-pytorch-lstm/README.md

 ## Choices of our model

-First of all, a large part of this internship has been devoted to research and its only after 2 months of researching this subject that  was able to have my first results.
+First of all, a large part of this internship has been devoted to research and its only after 2 months of researching this subject that we were able to have the first results.
+We chose an LSTM as the backbone of our model because it's one of the rare model that can exploit the spatio-temporal context that's present in a video or a sequence of images.

+As our project focus on increasing the safety of human operators in collaborative environments with robots, we decided to go with that implementation (simple LSTM) for the first trials.
+As of now, we trained the LSTM on a modification of the MHAD dataset, we were inspired by the work made here https://github.com/stuarteiffert/RNN-for-Human-Activity-Recognition-using-2D-Pose-Input#dataset-overview , it was mind blowing.
+I realized that i could send the skeleton keypoints directly to the model if i formatted if in a good way.
+This was my main idea when we decided to go for the LSTM model.
+So we implemented it and you can finthe result of our training and validation in the notebook.